Image

 A more detailed set of plans including links to suppliers that I have used and templates for the radio to fit into an Ikea storage box can be purchased for a nominal fee.
 The money will be used to cover the cost of the server in Amsterdam.

-I am working on further channels to teach operational procedure, play games and enable interactive communication all via morse.
+I am working on further channels to teach operational procedure, play games and enable interactive communication all via morse code.
 I will charge a nominal fee to use these channels once they are operational.
 Again the money received will be used to cover the cost of the server.

 Thankyou for visiting my web site.